Habbi2/Frontend-Desired-Tools/README.md

 | `xss-guard`  | Scans templates for dangerous injections       | ~10 min |
 </details>

-> **Note**: This repo houses the source; each tool is also published to npm for zero-config use in any project.

 ## Features
 - MDX powered content with typed meta frontmatter
 - Search + category + status quick filters